 - Add something to tenderize your meat while the stew is cooking.
 In this recipe I used red wine.
 And no, before you ask, the stew doesn’t actually taste like wine.
 The wine simply acts as a tenderizer for the meat.
 It also enhances the other favours of the stew.

-Why We Love This Paleo Slow Cooker Beef Stew:
+Why this Paleo Slow Cooker Beef Stew is so good:

 - The meat is melt in your mouth tender and so, so flavourful!